NovatecConsulting/opentelemetry-training/tutorial/content/exercises/instrumentation/manual/logs/index.md

     logging.info(f"Found user {user!s} with status {status}")
 ```

 In this example, a log entry with the severity level `info` will be printed to the terminal with the message and the user and status embedded.
-A log entry now looks like this:
+When navigating to http:‌//localhost:5000/users the log entry will look like this:

 ```
 2024-02-07 09:18:51,864 - root - 47799 - INFO - Found user id: 77, name: Aaron Mcbride, address: 177 Cooper Branch